qurioskill/python-specialization/docs/curriculum-snapshot.md

 # **QurioSkill Python Specialization — Curriculum Snapshot**
-_A 12‑week, hands‑on program built for beginners moving toward intermediate._
+_A 12‑week, hands‑on program built for learners interested in python programming._

 ## **Learning outcomes**